-- 4.8 The EIB shall adopt a set of Environmental and Social Standards ("E&S Standards" or the "Standards"), based on the EU legal framework, that shall outline the promoter's responsibilities in developing and implementing projects.
-Central to the Standards is the use of impact assessment as a forward-looking instrument to analyse in an integrated manner the ECS impacts and risks and to apply the mitigation hierarchy31 and international good practice.
+- 4.9 The EIB shall adopt a set of Environmental and Social Standards ("E&S Standards" or the "Standards"), based on the EU legal framework, that shall outline the promoter's responsibilities in developing and implementing projects.
+Central to the Standards is the use of impact assessment as a forward-looking instrument to analyse in an integrated manner the ECS impacts and risks and to apply the mitigation hierarchy and international good practice.

-- 4.9 During the due diligence carried out for all projects the EIB finances and in all regions where it operates, the EIB takes a risk-based approach and determines the application of the EIB's E&S Standards.
-The following Standards (complemented, where relevant, by non-binding guidance notes to support promoters in their application) shall be adopted by the EIB's Governing Bodies32:
+- 4.10 During the due diligence and monitoring carried out for all projects the EIB finances and in all regions where it operates, the EIB takes a risk-based approach and determines the application of the EIB's E&S Standards.
+The following Standards (complemented, where relevant, by non-binding guidance notes to support promoters in their application) shall be adopted by the EIB's Governing Bodies:

-- Standard 1: Environmental and/or social impacts and risks
+- Standard 1: Environmental and social impacts and risks

 - Standard 2: Stakeholder engagement

 - Standard 3: Resource efficiency and pollution prevention

 - Standard 4: Biodiversity and ecosystems

 - Standard 5: Climate change

 - Standard 6: Involuntary resettlement

-- Standard 7: Vulnerable groups and Indigenous Peoples
+- Standard 7: Vulnerable groups, Indigenous Peoples and Gender

 - Standard 8: Labour rights

-- Standard 9: Occupational and public health, safety and security
+- Standard 9: Health, safety and security

 - Standard 10: Cultural heritage

 - Standard 11: Intermediated finance